 Like Consumer Reports, J.D.
 Power publishes another respected tally of customer satisfaction in an effort to determine which company offers the best car insurance.

 J.D.
-Power’s 2019 U.S. Auto Insurance Study surveyed nearly 43,000 customers across the country — almost twice as many as the Consumer Reports survey — from February-April 2019.
+Power’s 2019 U.S. Auto Insurance Study surveyed nearly 43,000 customers across the country — about half as many as the Consumer Reports survey — from February-April 2019.

 The reality is while you have national players advertising on TV — we’re talking about GEICO, Progressive, Allstate, State Farm and others — so much of the auto insurance industry is local.